ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Gateway Resource:

-: A resource that can receive an encapsulated request, extract the contents of that request, forward it to a Target Resource, receive a response, encapsulate that response, then return that response.
+: A resource that can receive an encapsulated request, extract the contents of that request, forward it to a target resource, receive a response, encapsulate that response, then return that response.
   {: anchor="dfn-gateway"}

-Target Resource:
+target resource:

 : The resource that is the target of an encapsulated request.
 This resource logically handles only regular HTTP requests and responses and so might be